Why do I need a Secret Key instead of a QR Code?

 Copy the Secret Key

-- The app will generate a 6-digit code
+The app immediately generates a 6-digit rotating code for your account.

-This step is necessary to activate 2FA on your account.
-Once complete, Pickcel will be able to use the same secret key to generate codes automatically.
+This verification step is what activates 2FA on your Microsoft account.
+Once complete, Pickcel uses the same secret key to generate these codes automatically — no phone needed during signage playback.

 Use the Secret Key in Pickcel Dashboard App